-The small town can be reached either through Dooars or through Kalimpong.
+The small town can be reached either through Dooars or Kalimpong.
 The Dooars road is known as Damdim road as the road takes a turn from National Highway 31 at Damdim.
-Through this route, NJP to Lava distance is about 97 km and travel time is less than 3 hours.
+Through this route, NJP to Lava distance is about 97 km and the travel time is less than 3 hours.
 The other road is through Kalimpong town and Algara.
-The distance through this route between NJP and Lava is about 100 km, however, travel time is close to four hours.
+The distance through this route between NJP and Lava is about 100 km, however, the travel time is close to four hours.
 This longer travel time is due to the fact that you have to travel almost the entire distance through winding hilly roads and on the way you have to pass through Kalimpong town with its slow traffic.

 Lava offers some nice walks for nature lovers.
 You can walk towards the Neora Valley National Park, this area has good vegetation.
 If you want to go for a serious jungle trek, the Neora valley trek also originates in this area, but you would need to take permission from the forest department before entering the core area of the forest.
 You may also go for a hike towards Maneydara village which is about 5 km walk from the town.
 Another route takes you to Rishyap / Rishop which is about 12 km by car, but the trekking distance is about 5 km.

 The area is a bird watchers paradise, you can see a variety of birds including Satyr Tragopan, Broad-billed Warbler, Blue-fronted Robin, Rusty-bellied Shortwing, Yellow-throated Fulvetta, Scarlet Finch and many other varieties around here.
 During the winter months, migratory birds can also be seen here.
-The neighboring Neora Valley national park is home to a large variety of birds and the area is ideal for Bird enthusiasts and Bird photographers.
+The neighbouring Neora Valley national park is home to a large variety of birds and the area is ideal for Bird enthusiasts and Bird photographers.

 Other tourist attractions

 Common tourist places around Lava include Ratnarishi Gumpha or the Lava Monastery, this used to be a small quaint monastery but has been reconstructed in recent years and now is a large compound with an institute of Buddhist learning next to it.
-The official name of the monastery is Kagyu Thenkchen Ling Monastery and the institute is named as The Ringpe Dorje Institute.
+The official name of the monastery is Kagyu Thenkchen Ling Monastery and the institute is named The Ringpe Dorje Institute.